worbli/marketinigWepApp/docs/markdown/en/launchOnWorbli.md

 ## Launch with us
-### We're always on the look out for the next generation of cutting-edge applications to launch on WORBLI
+### We're always on the look out for the next generation of cutting-edge applications to launch with us.

 ![page image](../images/launch.jpg)